Six Daily Habits for Better Immune Health

 4. Keep Moving

-Gyms might be shut for now, but we can still sweat a little every day (keeping our two-metre distance from others, of course).
-Those who engage in moderate exercise five times per week or more are 27% less likely to get a cold than those who don’t exercise – and they recover quicker too if they do get ill.
+Fact: those who engage in moderate exercise five times per week or more are 27% less likely to get a cold than those who don’t exercise – and they recover quicker too if they do get ill.
 Exercise increased blood and lymph flow and the circulation of immune cells, helping the body to detect and evade viruses and bacteria.
 The golden time to dedicate is 2.5 hours per week, whether its speed walking, running, cycling or swimming.

 5. Get in Nutrients

 This goes beyond the well-known 5-a-day fruit and veg/balanced diet of carbs, fats and protein.
 The good bacteria in our bodies help keep us healthy in many different ways – including training our immune system and deactivating toxins – so nourishing our microbes is vital.
 To cater to the needs of the 40 trillion bacteria in our gut we should be aiming to eat and drink 30 different plant foods each week: legumes, wholegrains, seeds, nuts plus fruit and veg.
 Change up your diet daily and keep things varied to better support your immune health over time.
-Head over to our Instagram for recipes from nutritionists in-the-know.

 6. Find Time to Floss